-Configure short-lived certificates · Cloudflare for Teams documentation
+Configure short-lived certificates

 Save the public key generated from the dashboard in Step 2 as a new

-.pubfile in your system.
+.pubfile to your local system.

-Use the following command to change directories to the SSH configuration directory on the machine:
+Use the following command to change directories to the SSH configuration directory on the remote target machine:$ cd /etc/ssh

-- Once there, you can use the following command to both generate the file and open a text editor to input the public key.
+Once there, you can use the following command to both generate the file and open a text editor to input/paste the public key.$ vim ca.pub

 ca.pubfile, paste the public key generated in Access without any modifications.
 Save the file.
-In some systems, you may need to use the following command to force the file to save depending on your permissions.
+In some systems, you may need to use the following command to force the file to save depending on your permissions.:w !sudo tee %:q!

 5. Modify your SSHD config